Last updated on July 12th, 2022 at 12:18 pm

 Good thing for the rest of us, we can live the dream vicariously on their well-documented and well-photographed blog, Bodes Well.

 The start of the journey around the world in a VW bus.
 Aug.
-2009 Alameda, CA via Bodes Well
+2009 Alameda, California.

 “We spent our first year driving across North and Central America.
 We’re almost finished with our second year and we’re in the middle of South America.
 We have good days.
 We have bad days.
 We have amazing days.
-Join us as we look for inspiration along the way.” -About Us on Bodes Well
+Join us as we look for inspiration along the way.” – Bodes Well

 Most travel dreams or travel journeys that people live out seem impossible to achieve, and it seems as though the dreamers are people you would never encounter in real life.
 (The stuff fancy travel magazines are made of.)